mandeeshc/8051-Tested-Codes/README.md

 # 8051-Tested-Codes
- 8051 basic peripherals codes written in Embedded C using Keil uVision 5.
+8051 basic peripherals codes written in Embedded C.
+- IDE used Keil uVision 5
-Microcontroller Used : AT89S52
+- Microcontroller Used AT89S52
 Peripherals Covered :
 1) LED
 2) Switches